 The Company's shares will not constitute a U.S. real property interest if the Company is a domestically controlled REIT.
 The Company will be a domestically-controlled REIT if, at all times during the 5 year period, preceding a sale or exchange of stock, less than 50% in value of the Company's stock is held directly or indirectly by non-U.S. shareholders.
 The Company believes that it currently is not a domestically controlled REIT because Security Capital U.S. Realty, a foreign company, beneficially owned in excess of 50% in value of the Company's shares until January 16, 2001, when beneficial ownership of those shares was acquired by Security Capital Group Incorporated, a Maryland corporation.
 Therefore, the sale of the Company's shares may currently be subject to taxation under FIRPTA.
-The Company believes, however, that at the present time less than 50% in value of the Company's shares are publicly traded, however, the Company cannot guarantee that the Company will become a domestically controlled REIT.
+The Company believes, however, that at the present time less than 50% in value of the Company's shares are publicly or indirectly by non-U.S. shareholders and hence, the Company may become domestically-controlled in the future.
+Because the Company's shares are publicly traded, however, the Company cannot guarantee that the Company will become a domestically controlled REIT.
 Even if the Company does not qualify as a domestically controlled REIT at the time a non-U.S. shareholder sells the Company's shares, gain arising from the sale still would not be subject to FIRPTA tax if: (1) the class or series of shares sold is considered regularly traded under applicable treasury regulations on an established securities market, such as the NYSE; and (2) the selling non-U.S. shareholder owned, actually or constructively, 5% or less in value of the outstanding class or series of shares being sold throughout the five-year period ending on the date of the sale or exchange.